The Guard lays off all its employees

 "Unreal. f**k @TheGuard."
 The tweet seemed to dig at some deep beef between Sentinels and The Guard. in 2019, Sentinels co-founder, Robert Moore, sued KSE's esports arm (predating The Guard branding).

-But even outside of this, there's a lot of people in the esports scene who had friends and colleagues at The Guard.
-Today's layoffs seem to have struck a chord with many.
+But even outside of this, there are a lot of people in the esports scene who had friends and colleagues at The Guard.
+The layoffs seem to have struck a chord with many.